THERE'S NO PLACE LIKE HOUSE

 The House Hose Built

-Nestled on the scenic grounds of SECCA stands a 1929 English-style mansion that once belonged to James G. Hanes.
-Built as the country home of the textile industrialist and civic leader, the Hanes House became the unlikely home of SECCA, or the “Winston-Salem Gallery of Fine Arts” as it was originally named, when Hanes bequeathed the house and grounds to the gallery upon his passing in 1972.
+Nestled on the scenic grounds of the North Carolina Museum of Art, Winston-Salem (formerly SECCA) stands a 1929 English-style mansion that once belonged to James G. Hanes.
+Built as the country home of the textile industrialist and civic leader, the Hanes House became the unlikely home of NCMA Winston-Salem, or the “Winston-Salem Gallery of Fine Arts” as it was originally named, when Hanes bequeathed the house and grounds to the gallery upon his passing in 1972.

 Since 1977, the Hanes House has welcomed visitors into its wood-paneled rooms for warm conversations, dinner parties, and late-night gatherings.
 Reimagined in 2023 with a renewed vision and fresh design, the Hanes House weaves new narratives with diverse perspectives through intimate and communal experiences with the visual, musical, and culinary arts.